What are the best things to do in Portugal? Take a look at 25 Portugal attractions, we think they're the best of all.

 Serra da Estrela is Portugal's highest mountain range.
 It conceals windswept uplands and remote communities.
 Plus the hiking trails are plenty challenging.
 Take a mountain village tour with local guides.

-Find more accommodation options to stay near Serra da Estrela
+Where to stay near Serra da Estrela:

 Porto’s waterfront – known as the Ribeira – has changed dramatically in recent years, from a rough dockside cargo zone to one of the city’s major tourist attractions.
 The arcaded quayside, the Cais da Ribeira, is one long run of restaurants and cafés looking across the river to the port wine lodges on the other side.